Edinburgh Napier University: Governance

-Edinburgh Napier University's principal and vice-chancellor is Professor Andrea Nolan OBE.
+Edinburgh Napier University's principal and vice-chancellor is Sue Rigby, who succeeded Andrea Nolan in January 2025.

 The chancellor is Will Whitehorn, who was installed in August 2021.
 The Edinburgh-born president of industry group UKspace is also a former executive at the Virgin Group, and also holds boardroom roles at The Scottish Gallery Employee Ownership Trust, Scottish Event Campus, Craneware, Good Energy and AAC Clyde Space AB.

-Whitehorn succeeded Edinburgh Napier alumnus David Eustace, who studied photography at the university before going on to become a renowned fashion, celebrity and art photographer, and was chancellor between 2015 and 2021.
-He succeeded Tim Waterstone, founder of Waterstone's Booksellers, who served from 2007 to 2015.
-Edinburgh Napier's first chancellor was Viscount Younger of Leckie, who died in January 2003.

 Academic profile

 Edinburgh Napier offers subjects including engineering, computing, nursing and midwifery, science, business, timber engineering and transport studies.
 It offers a range of creative courses, including film, graphic design, music, acting, publishing and product design.

 Edinburgh Napier University is an internationally award-winning institution that has been twice recognised by the Queen's Anniversary Prize for Higher and Further Education (in 2009 and 2015) for its work in timber engineering, sustainable construction and wood science.

 Screen Academy Scotland is a ScreenSkills-approved training provider and is a collaboration between Edinburgh Napier University and Edinburgh College of Art (eca).
 Patrons of the academy include Dame Judi Dench and Brian Cox, with Tilda Swinton an ambassador.